worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

  env-->wellbeing;
 ```

-The key to success is a clear vision, achievable bets and goals.
 This should be visible to all and serves as a reminder why the team makes certain decisions.
-During the course lifetime there will be many sessions, blockers, tech tasks and possible stories that may arise; use the above to gauge whether to drop these activities or pursue them.
-Constantly reevaluate current state, do all activities contribute to the vision?
+During the course lifetime there will be many sessions, blockers, tech tasks, and possible stories that may arise.
+It can be difficult to know the best course of action; use the above to gauge whether to drop these activities or pursue them.
+Constantly reevaluate current state- *do all activities contribute to the vision?*

 ### What it is not?